JackBCole/web-module-challenge-scope-and-closure/README.md

 a.
 Where is closure used in this code?
 How can you tell?

+the closure is the funciton within the personalDice() function, I can tell because this inner function is nested

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+The name of Dan stays the same and the number rolled could change.

 c.
-What is the lexical scope of `newRoll`?
+What is the lexical scope of `newRoll`? the lexical scope of newRoll is within the personalDice function

 ### Task 2c - Exit Ticket